St Edmund's College, Canberra

 St Edmund's College, Canberra is an independent Catholic primary and secondary school for boys, located in Griffith, a suburb of Canberra, in the Australian Capital Territory (ACT), Australia.

 The college was established in 1954 by the Christian Brothers as St Edmund's War Memorial College.
 It was opened to meet the demand for a Catholic education school in the region and was the first Catholic secondary boys' college established in the ACT.
 St Edmund's College practises in the tradition of Edmund Ignatius Rice.
-The current principal of the college is Joe Zavone.
+The current principal of the college is Tim Cleary.

 Students are placed into houses for sporting and other events.
 The current houses and colours are: Clancy (yellow), Treacy (dark blue), O'Brien (white), Haydon (red), Mulrooney (sky blue) and Rice (green).

 History

 St Edmund's War Memorial College opened in 1954 as a Christian Brothers school in response to the needs of Catholic parents of the region.
-St. Edmund's was the first Catholic secondary boys' college established in Canberra.
+St Edmund's was the first Catholic secondary boys' college established in Canberra.

 Headmasters / principals

-The following individuals have served as headmasters or principals of the College:
+The following individuals have served as headmasters or principals of the college: